IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

 ### Setting up the RJ45 / SFP+ model
 {: #set-up-SFP+-model}

-The RJ45 / SFP+ device model natively supports both RJ45 and SFP+ copper connections, which means that the network ports originate from the device in both RJ45 and SFP+ copper formats.
-You can use the supplied CAT6A and SFP+ cables to connect your storage system to the network ports on the device.
+The RJ45 / SFP+ device model natively supports both RJ45 and SFP+ copper connections.
+The following image shows a top-down view of this device model.

 <a href="https://{DomainName}/docs/api/content/mass-data-migration/images/mdms-device.svg">
   <img src="images/mdms-device.svg" alt="Top-down view of the Mass Data Migration device">
 </a>{: caption="Figure 2.
 Shows a top-down view of the {{site.data.keyword.mdms_short}} device" caption-side="bottom"}

+You can use the supplied CAT6A and SFP+ cables to connect your storage system to the network ports on the device.
 The following table shows how the physical ports on the device map to the ports that are displayed in the UI.

 | Device port | Ethernet type  | UI display |  Description |